-A list where most (>95%) values will be None (or default)
+A list where most values will be None (or some other default)

-A “sparse list” is a list where most (say, more than 95% of) values will be None (or some other default) and for reasons of memory efficiency you don’t wish to store these (cf. Sparse array).
+A “sparse list” is a list where most values will be None (or some other default) and for reasons of memory efficiency you don’t wish to store these (cf. Sparse array).

 This implementation has a similar interface to Python’s built-in list but stores the data in a dictionary to conserve memory.